SwInDaMix/gcc/Embedded GCC/DevTool_SmartCharger/readme.md

-# Tool to measure capacitance of rechargeable batteries
+# Tool to measure characteristic of rechargeable batteries
 Once I made this simple tool to log statistic of how LiFePO batteries are charged and discharged and measure its capacitance.
 All statistic data is stored on SD-card.
 But then it was improved to do the same with PbAcid and other types of batteries.

 It uses ballast resistance to limit current of charge and discharge.
 It can charge and discharge with current up to 5 amps dissipating heat on ballast resistance.